-Moving into 2020, NPF and SAIM coalition members will continue to focus on removing barriers to care for our patient populations.
-For step therapy reform we will focus on Arizona, California, Colorado, Kansas, Massachusetts, Maryland, Nebraska, Pennsylvania and Tennessee.
-With our newly developed out-of-pocket principles document we are meeting with agencies and legislators to see how to best support local efforts.
+NPF and SAIM coalition members are continuing to focus on removing barriers to care for our patient populations.
+For step therapy reform we have focused on Arizona, California, Colorado, Kansas, Massachusetts, Maryland, Nebraska, Pennsylvania and Tennessee.
+With our recently developed out-of-pocket principles document, we are meeting with agencies and legislators to see how to best support local efforts.

-We are hopeful that the momentum we created through our advocacy efforts in 2019 will set us up for a successful session in priority states and federally.
-Our top two priorities for 2020 will be step therapy reform and out-of-pocket costs, both of which significantly impact our patient population.
+Our top two priorities in 2020 have been step therapy reform and reducing out-of-pocket costs, both of which significantly impact our patient population.

 The driving force of our work is your stories as patients.
-As we continue to plan and look towards the upcoming sessions in 2020, we need you to educate lawmakers on the importance of access to treatment.
+We need you to educate lawmakers on the importance of access to treatment.
 Find out how you can get involved with our advocacy work.

 Share your story or learn about our current and upcoming activities.
 For real-time updates, follow us on Twitter via @NPF and #NPFadvocacy.
 Please visit our webpage for more information or contact Brittany Duffy-Goche at [email protected] or 503-546-8364 to discuss the many different ways you can get involved.